George Webster (American football): Houston Oilers

-After being selected by the American Football League's Houston Oilers as the fifth player overall in the first round of the 1967 draft, Webster's position was changed.
-In an exhibition game against the Cowboys, opposing quarterback Don Meredith completed a square-out to "Bullet" Bob Hayes, a former Olympic speedster.
+Webster was selected by the American Football League's (AFL) Houston Oilers as the fifth player overall in the first round of the 1967 NFL/AFL draft.
+The Oilers put Webster at linebacker, and intended to make him their starting left linebacker as soon as he came to training camp.
+Webster played left linebacker from the preseason onward that year.
+In an early September exhibition game against the Dallas Cowboys, Webster caught and tackled Cowboys' receiver "Bullet" Bob Hayes from behind.
+Hayes was a future Pro Football Hall of Fame receiver and an Olympic gold medal winning sprinter in the 100 meter race, who also was known as the "World's Fastest Human".
+Cowboys quarterback Don Meredith had completed a square-out to Hayes.
 Hayes thought he had broken into the open, but was brought down from behind by Webster.